BM7101 - Introduction to Immunology (2022/23)

 On successful completion of this module students will be able to:

-1. Demonstrate an understanding of the products of immunological responses, and the mechanisms of specific and non-specific defence and show an understanding of the consequences of inappropriate responses and malfunctions in the ontogeny of immune response components.
+1. Demonstrate an understanding of the products of immunological responses, and the mechanisms of specific and non-specific defence and show an understanding of the consequences of inappropriate responses and malfunctions in the ontogeny of immune response components through completion of the quizzes.

-2. Demonstrate an ability to utilise immunological techniques as a member of a team to generate practical data to diagnose diseases and show an appreciation of current and evolving concepts in immunology and developments in immunotechnology, immunotherapy and immunoprophylaxis and
+2. Demonstrate an ability to utilise immunological techniques as a member of a team to generate practical data to diagnose diseases and show an appreciation of current and evolving concepts in immunology and developments in immunotechnology, immunotherapy and immunoprophylaxis in the written assignment and learning log.

 3. Think critically in analysing and solving immunological problems and demonstrate through the reflective learning journal that the student has reflected on their own performance as an independent professional learner

-Alberts et al. (2008) Molecular Biology of the Cell 5th Ed.
-Garland Science.
+Alberts et al. (2014) Molecular Biology of the Cell Garland Science.
 NY.

 Eales L. (2003) Immunology for Life Scientists.
 2nd Ed.
 Wiley.